Professor of Political Science and International Relations

 Before joining Ozyegin University, he served as Assistant, Associate and Full Professor at Koç University, Istanbul, and held visiting appointments such as Democracy and Development fellow at Princeton University, Senior Visiting Scholar at Stockholm University Institute for Turkish Studies, visiting scholar at the Weatherhead Center for International Affairs at Harvard University, and a visiting scholar and lecturer in the Abbasi Program in Islamic Studies at Stanford University.

-He is a member of the international Democratic Erosion cross-university research and teaching collaboration at Brown University, and Advisory Group to the Global Initiative on Polarization by the Institute for Integrated Transitions (IFIT).
+He is a member of the international Democratic Erosion cross-university research and teaching collaboration at Brown University, and of the Advisory Group for the Global Initiative on Polarization and Depolarization Community of Practice of the Institute for Integrated Transitions based in Barcelona, Spain.
 He has been an active volunteer, participant and informal advisor for civil society and political parties on issues related to democracy, polarization and rule of law in Turkey.
 He has been a frequent contributor to Turkish and international media including CNN International, Washington Post, New York Times, Euronews and Deutsche Welle.

 A former Mellon post-doctoral fellow on modern ethnic conflicts at the University of Washington in Seattle, Murat Somer holds a BA in Economics from Boğaziçi University, Istanbul, and an MA in Economics and a PhD in Political Economy and Public Policy from the University of Southern California in Los Angeles.